Vlix/rngeneration/README.md

 * "Item Location with Requirement":
 	* "Area with Collectable where Connector has the Requirement"

-* Settings are a thing
+* Options are a thing
-	* Settings can be defined in terms of Collectables (These are set outside of any Area: i.e. "runtime")
+	* Options can be defined in terms of Collectables (These are set outside of any Area: i.e. "runtime")

 ## Maybe required?